The Long Ride Home - an old west gunfighter - one more gunfight brings him home in this FREE old west short story.

-This classic western short story is filled with action.
+This old west short story is filled with action.

 And you'll be happy to know that this western yarn is FREE.

-Saddle up with western action pard!
-Get introduced to old west gunfighter Gus Baxter in the first action -filled book, "The Long Ride Home" of this classic western short story series.
+Saddle up for 1800s western action pard!
+Get introduced to old west gunfighter Gus Baxter in the first action -filled book, of this old west short story series.

 Then follow Gus as he pins on a badge in "Trouble at the Lucky Lady"